 Things have started to balance out at home.
 Shai has gotten over his initial wild-manic-kitten phase and is becoming more chill every day.
 This means I don't have to watch him 24/7 to make sure he doesn't get into trouble, which is truly a blessing.
 Speaking of change, Adam started a new job last week, which has forced me to go back to a regular schedule after spending nearly four months kind of winging it here and there.
 I've never been a schedule or routine kind of gal, but instilling one for my work habits will definitely help me break up the work/life balance a bit better and help me get to posting a little more regularly (I have so many ideas I can't wait to share!)

 This weekend we're meal prepping for Adam's work lunches (big batch cooking of quinoa, beans, and pickling of summer veggies going on).
 For a sweet lunch treat, I whipped up a couple of batches of these chocolate chip cookie bars (at least one batch has already disappeared) and have popped them in the freezer for him to grab on his way out the door, or for me to have during one of my scheduled coffee breaks (okay, maybe not scheduled).

-They have all the ooey gooey chewiness of a typical chocolate chip cookie, but are made with healthier gluten free flours (no weird gums in sight), lower glycemic sugar, and a nice bit of miso for some salty umami.
+Nevertheless these have all the ooey-gooey chewiness of a typical chocolate chip cookie but are made with healthier gluten-free flours (no weird gums in sight), lower glycemic sugar, and a nice bit of miso for some salty umami.
 Next on the agenda is baking these bars as cookies and stocking the freezer with some salted miso chocolate chip ice cream sandwiches with this cashew ice cream.

 Happy weekend and GoT watching, friends!